xorkevin/substation/README.md

 ### React

-`substation` exports an `APIContext` which provides the `APIClient` to the hooks `useAPI`, `useURL`, `useAPICall`, and `useResource`.
+`substation` exports an `APIContext` which provides the `APIClient` to a number of React hooks.
 These hooks may then be used within React components.

-Though hooks are recommended, it is not necessary to use them everywhere, as both the React `Context.Provider` and `Context.Consumer`, which provide the `APIContext`, are exported by `substation`.
+Though hooks are recommended, it is not necessary to use them to use `substation` as both the React `Context.Provider` and `Context.Consumer`, which provide `APIContext`, are exported by `substation`.
 This allows React projects which are still migrating to hooks, or do not plan to use them to take advantage of `substation`.

 #### `APIContext`